meri-leeworthy/meri-garden-astro/src/posts/Authenticated Diffie-Hellman.md

 ---
-aliases:
+aliases: 'Authenticated key exchange'
-  - Authenticated key exchange
+title: 'Authenticated Diffie-Hellman'
+slug: 'authenticated-diffie-hellman'
 ---

 ## 4o: Is authenticated [[Diffie-Hellman key exchange|Diffie-Hellman]] basically just DH but using permanent (identity) keys?

 Yes, that’s a solid way to think of **Authenticated Diffie-Hellman** (AuthDH).
 The core idea is indeed to take the basic DH key exchange and layer it with **authentication mechanisms**, often using permanent identity keys, to verify each party’s identity.
 This approach protects against man-in-the-middle (MitM) attacks.